 Using DOOH to Monetize your Digital Signage Network

 Digital signage systems have been used for decades to convey information or marketing messages that draw the eye and engage potential customers.
-Turning your digital signage network into a revenue generator is a powerful way to raise brand awareness while driving foot traffic and building sales.
+Monetizing your screen network is a powerful way to raise brand awareness while driving foot traffic and building sales.
 This is where DOOH comes into play.

 What is DOOH?

 You can make money with your existing digital signage network by creating your own “DOOH” (Digital Out-of-Home) advertising platform.
 Digital out-of-home advertising is an emerging trend that can generate significant revenue for your business.
 It represents a unique opportunity to reach consumers on the go, with powerful messaging that resonates with the intended audience.

 Do you have a media network, whether digital signage or digital billboards?
 Or have you acquired one from another company?
 Taking the time to understand and leverage digital out-of-home advertising will help you generate more revenue and monetize your screen network

 Back in the day, the term “out-of-home” referred to billboards, posters, and other types of printed advertising.
 Out-of-home ads reach consumers as they are out running errands or visiting public spaces.

 You may be surprised to know out-of-home advertising predates radio and television.
 In fact, it’s the oldest known form of advertising.
 OOH evolved into DOOH as digital signage screens became more commonplace.
 The name makes sense because content is now created, distributed, and shown digitally.

 The DOOH advertising market is growing exponentially, and the trend shows no sign of slowing down.

 Book a demo and discover the power of Navori!